Hundreds of emails were reportedly deleted or archived.

 An agent with direct access to a live inbox can cause immediate user-facing damage when action checks are missing.

-A decision point that can allow, block, or require approval before high-impact actions reach files, systems, or endpoints.
+A policy decision point that can allow, block, or require approval before high-impact actions reach files, commands, tools, or endpoints.

 An agent with direct access to a live inbox can cause immediate user-facing damage when action checks are missing.